Academic Programs

-a PhD and/or MA in Latin American art history.
+These institutions offer opportunities for pursuing a Ph.D. and/or M.A. in Latin American art history.

-The list is organized alphabetically by institution and currently emphasizes programs in the United States; where not specified, the program offers a PhD in art history.
+The list is organized alphabetically by institution and currently emphasizes programs in the United States; where not specified, the program offers a Ph.D. in art history.

 This guide is intended as a bare-bones directory and does not generally include faculty in related fields (history, Spanish, anthropology, literature, Latin American and/or Iberian Studies, etc.).
 Students interested in certain Latin American countries whose artistic forms are strongly influenced by African traditions (e.g. Cuba , Brazil) might also consider programs with faculty interested in the Diaspora.